DavideWiest/idww/README.md

 - download MongoDB on your pc and configure a mongodb link.
 This is the integrated, and strongly preferred Database
 - configure the Database variable in **modules/mongomanager.py**
 - visit sitarealemail.com and get an API Link.
 Paste this Api-key in the variable API_KEY in **modules/mailhandler.py**
+- configure your authorization token (which you will use to authenticate in the webapp) in **ww_resources/auth_token.txt**.
+You can use any string, but we encourage you to generate a UUID.
+Furthermore, to increase security, you can store it encrypted, or as a system variable.
 - populate ACCOUNTS_DATA with valid instagram accounts that will be used to access Instagram.
 Example: ("username123", "password321")
 - We highly encourage you to use **proxies** to increase privacy.
 Paste working proxies into the **resources/proxies.csv** file (a list of public proxies can be found inside resources/proxies3.csv) (see the structuring in resources/proxies2.csv: connection,port,latency,uptime,location_index.
 The last 3 values are used to sort the proxies by which is best.
 If you don't have this information, use 1 as default value)